g3n1uss/OpticalDeMultiplexerSPP/README.md

 # OpticalImpedanceDeMultiplexerSPP

 ## How to run the code?

-To try the code run "run_me.m".
+To see what the code does - execute "run_me.m" in Matlab.
+It will run the code with the default parameters.

 ## What is "demultiplexor", "SPP", "Impedance"?

 Answers on these and other questions can be found on the corresponding [wiki page](https://github.com/g3n1uss/OpticalImpedanceDeMultiplexerSPP/wiki).

-## What are the default settings?
+## What are the default parameters?

-Default settings include a gold film, the resonace in 1st order, the fallen beam from a helium-neon laser and the inclination angle 10 degrees, which is chosen randomly.
+Default parameters include a gold film, the resonace in 1st order, the fallen beam from a helium-neon laser and the inclination angle 10 degrees, which is chosen randomly.